Matilda J. Clerk: Education and training

 She had her primary and middle school education at Presbyterian schools at Adawso and Aburi respectively.
 At the Aburi all girls' middle boarding school Matilda Clerk attended until the end of 1931, the European missionary teachers dubbed her the "Dux of the School."
 M. J. Clerk matriculated at Achimota College in 1932.
 She received a Cadbury scholarship in 1934.
 At Achimota, she obtained a Second Division Teachers’ Preliminary Certificate (1935) and Cambridge Senior School Certificate with exemption from London Matriculation (1937).

 Matilda Clerk was elected the Girls’ School Prefect in her senior year at Achimota.
 She was also a trained pianist and harpist; as a student, she excelled in sports.
 Among her interests were embroidery, art (painting) and gardening.

 In 1942, Matilda Clerk became the first Ghanaian woman to complete the intermediate preliminary course in basic medical science, taking advanced courses in physics, chemistry, botany and zoology at Achimota.
 The British colonial government at that time effectively allowed only male students to participate in the programme.
 Thus, before the school permitted M. J. Clerk to enroll in the course in 1940, her father had to formally petition the then Governor of the Gold Coast, Arnold Wienholt Hodson for a special waiver.
 She was the only candidate, male or female, to pass the first preliminary medical baccalaureate examinations known as the 1st M.B., London, in 1942.

 Based on her superior academic performance, she was awarded a rare medical scholarship by the colonial government to study medicine (MBChB) at the University of Edinburgh from 1944 to 1949.
 By winning the award, she became the first Ghanaian woman in the annals of history and in any field to secure a scholarship for higher education abroad.
 At Edinburgh, she was active in the Student Christian Movement and the International Club.
-The second Ghanaian woman and fifth West African woman (jointly with Annie Jiagge) to receive a university baccalaureate degree, M. J. Clerk was also the first woman in Ghana and West Africa to pursue postgraduate qualifications at a graduate school when she obtained a diploma in tropical medicine and hygiene (DTM&H) in 1950 from the London School of Hygiene and Tropical Medicine, a constituent college of the University of London; she returned to her homeland in January 1951.
+The second Ghanaian woman and sixth West African woman (jointly with Annie Jiagge) to receive a university baccalaureate degree, M. J. Clerk was also the first woman in Ghana and West Africa to pursue postgraduate qualifications at a graduate school when she obtained a diploma in tropical medicine and hygiene (DTM&H) in 1950 from the London School of Hygiene and Tropical Medicine, a constituent college of the University of London; she returned to her homeland in January 1951.